AlgebraVictim/PrestigeItems/README.md

 # PrestigeItems - game items and games eCommerce Application

 PrestigeItems is an eCommerce application built on AngularJS and NodeJS as a project for the SoftUni Angular Course.
 It's purpose is to provide different types of items/games.
 The application also provides admin functionality where everything can be easily maganged.
+I wrote every line of css in this code, no bootstrap used, etc...

 The application has three levels of accessibility: guest user, administrator and registered user